cosmos/cosmos-sdk/docs/gaia/validators/validator-faq.md

 Even though delegated funds cannot be stolen by their validators, delegators are still liable if their validators misbehave.
 In such case, each delegators' staking will be partially slashed in proportion to their relative staking.

 ### How often will a validator be chosen to propose the next block?
-Does it go up with the quantity of Atoms stakingd?
+Does it go up with the quantity of Atoms staked?

 The validator that is selected to propose the next block is called proposer.
 Each proposer is selected deterministically, and the frequency of being chosen is equal to the relative total staking (where total staking = self-bonded staking + delegators staking) of the validator.
 For example, if the total bonded staking across all validators is 100 Atoms and a validator's total staking is 10 Atoms, then this validator will be chosen 10% of the time as the next proposer.